-iPhone Going Straight to Voicemail?
-Here's What to do
+iPhone Going Straight to Voicemail Without Ringing?
+Here's What to Do

 - Press and hold directly on the app icon.
 You will then see a quick action menu.

-- Select Remove App, then tap Delete App and then press Delete once more.
+- Select Remove App, then tap Delete App and press Delete once more.

-Note that the above photo is only providing an example of how to remove an app.